isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **24 Apr.
+2020**
+**Presenter**: Kiegan Rice
+**Title**: Managing Computational Reproducibility in a Shifting R Package Landscape
+**Abstract**: Most modern data analysis requires the use of statistical software.
+The results of data analysis then rely on the underlying software utilized and the actions applied to data.
+R, one of the most widely-used statistical softwares for data analysis, relies on user-developed "packages" for many data science and data analysis tasks.
+These packages are subject to change over time, which can impact computational reproducibility efforts, as well as frustrate users who are left to hunt down problems in broken code.
+We propose an adaptive approach to computational reproducibility in R that focuses on identifying changes in packages over time.
+In this talk, I will discuss some prior approaches to achieving computational reproducibility in R and present our proposed framework for managing computational reproducibility.
+I will also demonstrate the software tools we are developing to assist users as a part of the "manager" package through two R package case studies.

 - **17 Apr.
 2020**
 **Presenter**: Susan Vanderplas
 **Title**: Computer Vision, Machine Learning, and… Jellybeans?